swiftlang/swift-evolution/proposals/0000-swiftpm-binary-dependencies.md

      )
 ```

+### Opt-in to allow binaries
+In the beginning, we considered to make binary support a opt-in feature so that only when somebody explicitly allows it then SwiftPM tried to use them.
+However, after discussion in the Swift forum we came to the conclusion that the trust one has to extend to a dependency is no different between a source-based and binary-based one; therefor, we made removed the opt-in behavior but added a opt-out behavior.

+Using an opt-in mechanism for binary dependencies would also mean that any package that adds a binary dependencies would need to do a major version bump, because it will require any client to change something in their manifests.

+### Whitelist for allowed URLs for binary dependencies
+During the discussion of this proposal another solution to the `allowsBinary` flag was brought up.
+That is to create a whitelist for URLs that are allowed origins for binary artifacts.
+This way one can still control from where binary dependencies come but it doesn't require to allow them for a complete dependency tree; therefore, giving more fine-grained control.
+However, we propose an opt-out mechanism instead.

 ### Support for various artifact stores
 Initially, we considered the various artifact stores on the market and how we can integrate with them.
 We decided to support a URL based artifact definition for the first implementation since the various providers require each their own method of authentication.
-However, we wanted to keep the possiblity for future additions of providers open; therefore, we made the source of an artifiact an enum which can be extended.
+However, we wanted to keep the possibility for future additions of providers open; therefore, we made the source of an artifact an enum which can be extended.

 Possible artifact stores we considered:
 - Github releases